father vs. dad vs. daddy

 Practice Your Reading Comprehension

 Vocabulary can be challenging sometimes, especially when there are words that cannot directly translate from one language to another.
 This is usually due to difference in culture.
-The words, “father,” “dad” and “daddy” are great examples of this.
-This is why:
+A great example of this in English is family vocabulary.
+When many adult English learners speak about their parents, they often make the mistake of using the wrong word.

-• NOTE: this word is more often used by adults compared to children and teenagers; if this word is used in an informal context, then it typically indicates a distant relationship between a child and a male parent, often in the form of showing disrespect
+NOTE: this word is more often used by adults compared to children and teenagers; if this word is used in an informal context to directly address a male parent, then it typically indicates a distant relationship between that male parent and their child, sometimes in the form of showing disrespect

-• NOTE: this word is informally used by people of all ages when they are wanting to show affection or respect; children typically use this word all the time, regardless of a situation’s formality
+NOTE: this word is informally used by people of all ages when they are wanting to show affection or respect when directly addressing a male parent; children typically use this word all the time, regardless of a situation’s formality

 EXAMPLES